bleonar5/mTurk-Study-Manager/README.md

   - **An option to select a previous HIT that you have run**, which will then fill most of the details needed automatically
   - **The URL for the Ibex experiment you're running**.
 If something other than an Ibex URL is entered here, the `mTurk Study Manager` will assume you are running a custom web experiment with your own HTML and JS set up
   - **The Title of the HIT**. *
+  - **A Description of the HIT**
+  - **Some Keywords to help turkers find the HIT** (separated by comma)
+  - **The Maximum Duration of your Experiment** (in minutes) -- This means that any turker who hasn't completed the HIT within this time limit will be automatically rejected.
+It is important to have a time limit so turkers can't accept the HIT and hold onto it as long as they want.
+Think of a good estimate for the duration of your experiment, then add 50% to that amount.
+This is probably a safe and fair Maximum Duration.
+  - **Duration of the HIT** (in days) -- This is how long the HIT will stay open for turkers to accept.
+2 days is the default in our app and a reasonable choice.
+If you have a reason to, adjust this to your liking.
+  - **Reward for the HIT** (in dollars, e.g. 2, 2.50, etc.) -- This is how much you'll pay out for every turker you approve.
+Amazon will add a 20% commission to this amount.
+  - **Will the HIT require Masters?** -- Certain experienced turkers have a special qualification called 'Masters', which indicates their experience and reliability, and incurs an additional charge.
+  - **Will the HIT require the turker to live in the US?** -- This qualification makes sure that the turker has a US address on file, a crude method for increasing the likelihood of a native English-speaking turker.
+  - **How many lifetime HITs approved must a turker have?** -- This can be used if you want to ensure that your subjects are experienced to a certain degree with Mechanical Turk.
+Leave blank if not interested.
   - **